andrewfstratton/quando/docs/ibm_cloud_install.md

 # 1. Adding the Github Quando:Cloud repository

-Follow these instructions to deploy the latest version of Quando:Cloud.
+Follow these instructions to deploy the current version of Quando:Cloud, e.g. to try Quando.
+The version you are using will not be updated.

 1. Login to IBM Cloud
   - N.B.
 You will need to already have an IBM Cloud login.